Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 - This entire process is called as **"Reconciliation"**

 ### Diffing explained - How Shallow comparision sufficient in VDOM?
-- **Diffing** is an alogirithn in the Virtual DOM typically involves shallow comparison for only top level elements(i.e compares each top node) of components or elements in React
+- **Diffing** is an algoirithm which does shallow comparison for only top level elements(i.e top node)
 - **How Shallow Comparison Works:**
   - For components: React compares the props and state of the component.
-If the shallow comparison detects a change, React will re-render the component and apply the changes.
-If props or state changes then it dives deeper at last it reached DOM elements
+If any changes detected, React will re-render the component and checks for it's children util it reaches DOM elements
   - For DOM elements: React will compare the type (e.g., div, span) and props (e.g., className, style).
-If the type or props have changed, React will update the DOM.
+If the type or props have changed, React will update the DOM element.
 - If no top-level properties have changed, there is no need for deep level comparision
 - Also, deep level comparision is expensive especially for complex websites.